Lawson Legacy Days, November 7 &8, 2014, is an event held in Grifton,

 colonial times, the American Revolution and the Civil War.

-year's theme is "Pioneer Heritage" and will add regional
+year's theme is TO BE DETERMINED and will add regional

 craftspeople and period re-enactors in costume to give attendees a

 new experience while keeping our ties to John Lawson and the